oxfordBlueDevil/Painting-Classification/README.md

            metric_params=None, n_neighbors=5, p=2, weights='uniform')
         - F1 CV Score: 0.50 (+/- 0.01)

-* We built a Neural Network with three hidden layer which each have 512 outputs.
+* For our deep learning, we only had to resize our images to 360 x 360, extracted 30 random 80 x 96 patches from the 360 x 360 images for our data preprocessing.
+We built a Neural Network with three hidden layer which each have 512 outputs.
 Here are the results:

-  input                 (None, 23040)           produces   23040 outputs
+  - input                 (None, 23040)           produces   23040 outputs
   hidden1               (None, 512)             produces     512 outputs
   hidden2               (None, 512)             produces     512 outputs
   hidden3               (None, 512)             produces     512 outputs
   output                (None, 3)               produces       3 outputs

 -------  ------------  ------------  -----------  -----------  ------
+epoch    train loss    valid loss    train/val    valid acc  dur
       1       0.79505       0.73670      1.07921      0.68776  24.97s
       2       0.69658       0.69073      1.00847      0.70283  26.31s
       3       0.65909       0.66561      0.99021      0.70869  23.67s